-With the game said to use SBMM (skilled based match-making) to connect players to their next opponent, as you accrue more wins you could be looking at a far more challenging match.
-Using a Warzone VPN, you could manipulate who your next opponent is, though, and have more say in who you fry next.
+Thankfully, the best VPN can help for those that simply want a new way to secure a win.
+With the game (and many others) using SBMM (skilled based match-making) to connect players to their next opponents, as you accrue more wins you could be looking at a far more challenging match — and things will only get harder.
+Using a Warzone VPN could allow you to better control as to who your next opponent might be, giving you more options and easier battles.

 Throwing in the other perks of the best gaming VPN, keep reading as we go into detail about why a Warzone VPN is an essential piece of kit for COD players, as well as how it works, and how to secure those easy lobbies.

 Why you should use a VPN when playing Warzone